slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

 Spend less than you make.
 Stay liquid.
-Never invest in anything you can't sell in 30 days.
+Never invest in anything you can't sell in 30 days and diversify with uncorrelated bets.
+Saving a higher proportion of your income allows to cut decades off of your working life.
 The secret to get rich is not to make more money but to keep it.

+How to spot your investment confort zone?

+- Scared money never wins.
+- Risk of losing money vs the risk of missing opportunity.

+> *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*

+> *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*

 > *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.' -- Warren Buffett*

-> *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*

-> *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*

-> *'Save a higher proportion of your income.
-This allows you to cut decades off of your working life.'*

-HINT: How to spot your investment confort zone?
-Scared money never wins, start small. twin risks: the risk of losing money vs the risk of missing opportunity.

-diversify with uncorrelated bets is incredibly important!
-Holy grail is 15 uncorrelated bets. humility and triangulation of great people levete your probabbilities of making good decisions

 How to spot trends?
 Understand:

 - who are the buyers, the sellers and their motivations.
 - that investments are competing with each other.
-- where is low optimism.
+- where is low optimism. market cycles.
-- market cycles.
 Recessions are caused when a bunch of people lose confidence all at once.

-How to spot good investments (AKA buy low/sell high)?
+How to spot a good investment?

-> *'You’re looking for a mispriced gamble.'
+> *'You’re looking for a mispriced gamble.' -- Charlie Munger*
-'You should remember that good ideas are rare.
-When the odds are greatly in your favor, bet heavily.' -- Charlie Munger*

 > *'It’s not what you buy.
 It’s what you pay.
 There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
 How do you get low price to value?
 The answer is low optimism.' -- Howard Marks*

 > *'What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital.' -- Charlie Munger*

+> *'The best companies aren't sold, they're bought.'*

+> *'Don’t buy on future hopes; buy on past mistakes.'*

 > *'What's your religion?
 Arbitrage and rents.' -- EF*

-> *'The best companies aren't sold, they're bought.'*

-> *'Don’t buy on future hopes; buy on past mistakes.'*
+> *'Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
+If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.'*

-HINT: When to fold them?
+When to fold them?
 Get an exit strategy and take risk from the table when possible.

+> *'I succeeded because I have a long attention span.' -- Charlie Munger*

 > *'Waiting helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*
-> *'I succeeded because I have a long attention span.' -- Charlie Munger*

 > *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds.' -- Charlie Munger*

-HINTS:

-> *'Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
-If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.'*
+<!--
+> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*
 > *'Stock buybacks are effectively same as dividends.'*
 > *'Anything is illiquid if you hold a large enough percentage of the total amount.'*
-> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*

 HINT: Barbell strategy

-<!--
-- Buy cheap.
 Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.

-Hypothetically, if someone were making $100,000 a year and had $100,000 to deploy in some way, how would you suggest they invest that capital?”
-It was along the lines of, “Invest in the S&P 500 or a low-cost index fund in the S&P 500 and get back to work.”

-deleveraging = reducing balance sheet from both sides

 entrepreneurship vs investment - 2 different mentalities.

 dealers vs brokers: liquid markets (dealers with enough inventory)

-auctions ao contrario!
-vendo por 40mil. o q venderes dai para cima 50% é para ti!
+auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!

 math shortcut: Years to double = 72 / Interest Rate